-So, can you potty a train a chinchilla?
 Yes, you can potty train a chinchilla.
-Chinchillas can be potty trained to urinate in a litter box.
-Not all chinchillas will be receptive to potty training and it needs to begin at a young age.
-Chinchillas can’t be potty trained to defecate in a litter pan.
+To potty train a chinchilla, the potty training process needs to begin at a young age.
+Chinchillas are only capable of being potty trained to urinate in a litter pan.
+Chinchillas are not capable of being potty trained to defecate in a litter pan.